hammerheim-game/hammerheim-rules/5-warbands.md

 Cultists regard them as holy men, and let them work out their unreasoning rage in battle.
 In their tortured minds the Darksouls believe themselves to be Daemons.
-They wear leering daemonic masks and garb themselves in armour and clothing resembling the scaled skin of Daemons.
+They wear leering daemonic masks and garb themselves in armor and clothing resembling the scaled skin of Daemons.
 Profile M WS BS S T W I A Ld

 4 2 2 4 3 1 3 1 6
-Weapons/Armour: Darksouls may be equipped with weapons and armour chosen from the Darksouls Equipment list.
+Weapons/Armor: Darksouls may be equipped with weapons and armor chosen from the Darksouls Equipment list.
 Special Rules
 Crazed: Darksouls have been driven insane by daemonic